PrincetonUniversity/install_lammps/01_installing/adroit/scripts.md

 ### Mixed-precision A100 GPU version

-Run the commands below to build a version of LAMMPS for the A100 GPUs:
+Run the commands below to build a version of LAMMPS for the A100 GPUs with [USER-INTEL](../misc/notes.md#USER-INTEL):

 ```
 $ ssh <YourNetID>@adroit.princeton.edu